noiapp/noiapp/README.md

 This site is obsolete!
 We moved on implementng native apps using DP3T sources.

-Please follow us on (this site)[https://github.com/noiapp/website].
+Please follow us on [this site](https://github.com/noiapp/website).

 I leave the rest for reference but DO NOT try to run this code please.
 We are no more working on it